 ▲ BRP recommends the operator has at least 16 years old of age.
+NOTE!
+Follow your local regulation !

 Speed

 ▲ Speeding can be fatal.
 In many cases, you cannot react or respond quickly enough to the unexpected.
 Always ride at a speed which is suitable to the trail, weather conditions and your own ability.
 Know your local rules.
 Speed limit may be in effect and meant to be observed.